phijano/push_swap/README.md

 # push_swap
-learning proyect - 42 Málaga
+Learning proyect - 42 Málaga
+## Description
 This proyect is about sorting numbers, there are two stacks and some actions to manipulate the numbers in the stacks.

 the problem start with one stack (stack A) filled with numbers and the objetive is to use the following actions to sort them: